GabrielZre/GabrielZre/README.md

 In this project i am using FireBase, beacuse its easy to add functionality like forgot password, etc. Electronic components: ESP32 Lolin32, SIM800L, GPS NEO-6M.
 Overall look of project on this moment: https://imgur.com/a/A55s6An

-- 💞️ I am looking for an internship as a Java / Android developer.
+- 💞️ I am looking for an full time job as a Java / Android developer.
 I am open to learning new technologies and cloud solutions.

 - Programming Languages: Java, C++, C, Python, XML, HTML, CSS, JavaScript, Bash, SQL, noSQL
 - Skills:  Docker, Kubernetes, Jenkins, Jfrog Artifactory, Jira, Git / Gerrit, Plastics SCM, Polarion, Windows, Linux